-Gunung Lang Recreational Park In Ipoh
+Gunung Lang Recreational Park, Ipoh - travelswithsun

-But what is there to do at Gunung Lang and more specifically, Gunung Lang Recreational park?
+But what is there to do at Gunung Lang Recreational Park?
 And how long can you expect to explore everything here?
+Find out more from our experience below!

+To be frank, there is not a whole lot to do in this area besides visit the recreational park.
 This residential area is not as busy as other more established areas in Ipoh.

 Tip: You may want to fuel up elsewhere before or after your visit to the park as dining options are limited in this area.